melvinodsa/dManage/README.md

 #Initial ideas setting up
 As of now we are planning to do a repository based on the JSP servlet.
 There are several issues associated with the same, but the idea behind remains a UI friendly interface preferably in JSP with functionalities embedded within the same, quite similar to  our DSS.
 There should be separate database mostly postgres for the work done.

 Separate logins for students, faculties, staff and ultimately admin should be there.
-The students should be able to login check their marks, faculties should be able to enter the mark of students as \textbf{.csv files or \textbf{.xls files.
+The students should be able to login check their marks, faculties should be able to enter the mark of students as __.csv__ files or __.xls__ files.
 The staff should be able to access the data of several students batch wise or individually and should be limited to certain aspects defined later.
 There is process of registration of students to preceding semesters and thus there is the process of mark entering, which is again defined by the faculty, usually 20, 20, 10 but the 100 marks can be defined by the faculty as it seems.
 I am just listing out the major requirements as they come to my mind.
 The basic structure will be evolving soon enough.
 First few pull requests might be having a lot of clutter and repetition, which will be clarified later on.

 As of now the for students the process of detail entering the very first step in registering.
 After they have registered as users in the system, one or two days before the process of registration they will get a mail regarding the starting of process of registration.
 After that they are supposed to login to the system and select the courses they want.
 In the case of electives, every staff from all departments will be able to login and add a list of electives to the department page.
 On adding the electives the details of students who can choose the elective should be made available, details such as the semester they should belong, minimum cgpa etc. If the elective is first come first serve then that can be selected along or without the CGPA restriction.
 All these are decided before registration and on completion of this process the course will be visible to all eligble students who can apply for the same.
 Once they get the list of courses they might be able to select these only if they are eligible.
 If the course is overrun they will get a notification and won't be able to register.
 The course faculty can be specified at the time of creation of course, if more students request for the elective the faculty can login and add them.
-The eligiblity criteria for the course are mentioned in section \ref{sec:eligibility.
+The eligiblity criteria for the course are mentioned in the __eligibility__ section.

-El
-Contribute the initial ideas to the project.
-Please see the project wiki and issues.

 ##What all things can staff do?
 This lists the duties that a staff can perform.
 Their power is somewhat limited and is mostly restricted to